ZachHaber/vue-router-state/docs/guide/advanced/lazy-loading.md

-# Lazy Loading Routes

-<div class="vueschool"><a href="https://vueschool.io/lessons/how-to-lazy-load-routes-with-vue-router?friend=vuerouter" target="_blank" rel="sponsored noopener" title="Learn how to increase performance by lazy loading routes on Vue School">Learn how to lazy load routes with a free lesson on Vue School</a></div>

 When building apps with a bundler, the JavaScript bundle can become quite large, and thus affect the page load time.
 It would be more efficient if we can split each route's components into a separate chunk, and only load them when the route is visited.

 Combining Vue's [async component feature](https://vuejs.org/guide/components.html#Async-Components) and webpack's [code splitting feature](https://webpack.js.org/guides/code-splitting-async/), it's trivially easy to lazy-load route components.